Vehicular Energy Network: System Design

 \subsubsection{Renewable Energy}

 To confront global warming and climate change, many nations have established targets and mandates for renewable energy use \cite{targets}.
-For example, various states in the United States (U.S.) have mandated renewable targets, namely, 33\% and 30\% by 2020 in California and Colorado, respectively.
+For example, California and Colorado in the U.S. have mandated renewable targets of 33\% and 30\% by 2020, respectively.
 The European Union 2030 target is at least 30\% of energy coming from renewable sources \cite{targets}.
 China sets the 15\% renewable target with 500 GW renewable electricity by 2020 \cite{targets}.
 Moreover, renewable power capacity is massive \cite{REN21}.
 Therefore, an appropriate approach to manage the abundant renewable energy generation can help meet various nations' energy mandates.